 All adult teams are allowed guest players as outlined in the above rules.
 Guest players may not be rostered on another team in the same league.
-Guest players can be rostered in other leagues as long as the player is playing at the appropriate level.
+Guest players can be rostered in other leagues if the player is playing at the appropriate level.
 Teams violating any of the general rules regarding guest players may result in a forfeit for their game.
-Any team playing for the division championship ( Play-off games ) will not be allowed to use any guest players for that game.
-All players who play in the play-off and championship game must be on their team's original roster from the start of the season.
+Any team playing for the division championship (Play-off games) will not be allowed to use any guest players for that game.
+All players who play in the play-off and championship game must be on their team’s original roster from the start of the season.

-The home team (the first team on the schedule) will defend the goal furthest from the scoreboard and will kick-off the first half.
-The visitors will defend the goal under the scoreboard and will kick-off the second half.
+The home team (the first team on the schedule) will defend the goal furthest from the scoreboard and the visitors will kick-off the first half.
+The visitors will defend the goal under the scoreboard and the home team will kick-off the second half.
 The kickoff can go backwards.
 A goal can be scored directly on a kickoff.

 Teams may substitute for the goal keeper during play.
 The referee should be notified of a change in goalkeeper.
 Play will stop for goal keeper substitution at the referee’s discretion.
 Penalty for failure to notify official of keeper substitution will result in a loss of possession.

 Out of Bounds:

 Turf Field Leagues – The ball is in play throughout the arena, including the walls, side netting and the netting behind the goal.
 Any ball touching the ceiling netting or entering a team box is considered out of bounds and a kick will be awarded to the team that did not last touch the ball.
 The ball will be placed directly below or the spot closest to where the ball touched the netting or went out or just outside the goalie box if the ball touches the ceiling net inside the goalie box.